budparr/budparr.com/_landing_pages/speaking.md

 **Past**

 "A Faster Better Way to Build Websites: Introduction to Static Site Generators"
-The New Dynamic with the New York Civic Tech Meetup, Civic Hall
+Mar 2017 The New Dynamic with the New York Civic Tech Meetup, Civic Hall

 “Untangling the Web: Website Redesign for Literary Presses”
 <br>Feb 2017 AWP Annual Conference